andresgongora/synth-shell/README.md

 ```

+### Manual insallation (current user only)

 Alternatively, you may install the script manually for you current user
 (no elevated privileges required).
-Simply clone this repository and then tell your .bashrc file to source those scripts you want.
-When you install the scripts as a user, you have to store them somewhere on your system.
-For this, we suggest the folder ~/scripts, but feel free to use any other location.
+Simply clone this repository and then
+tell your .bashrc file to source those scripts you want.
+When you install the
+scripts as a user, you have to store them somewhere on your system.
+For this,
+we suggest the folder ~/scripts, but feel free to use any other location.
 ```
 ## Clone repository to your computer
 git clone --recursive https://github.com/andresgongora/scripts.git